 Mugan voted no.

 Venul, Goddess of love, could not help but stare at Silwyn.
-Her deep set eyes stared out from under a heavy brow as top lip consumed its counterpart.
+Her deep set eyes stared out from under a heavy brow as her top lip consumed its counterpart.
 Among all of those assembled, her speech was perhaps the most passionate, punctuated by supple movement and a shaky voice.
 Her vulnerability was tangible and hung in the room like a delicate spiderweb of pure silk.

 Venul voted yes.